-There are several companies the world over that undertake fumigation.
+There are several companies the World over that undertake fumigation.
 It could be fumigating the premises, an empty container, or cargo meant for export.

 The most common pesticide gases used for fumigation are methyl bromide and phosphine.

 Authorities in most countries insist on a fumigation certificate or a phytosanitary certificate for the cargo that is imported into the country.
-The cargo can be denied entry to the country if these certificate from the proper authority is not produced.
+The load can be denied entry to the country if these certificate from the proper authority is not produced.

 Methods of Fumigation

-When a full container load of cargo is to be fumigated, the fumigant is pumped inside the closed container and the gas is kept inside for some time.
+When a full container load of cargo is to be fumigated, the fumigant is pumped inside the closed container, and the gas is kept inside for some time.

-In the LCL method, the cargo is kept separately under an airtight covering such as a tarpaulin or plastic sheet and fumigated.
+In the LCL method, the cargo is kept separately under an airtight covering such as a tarp or plastic sheet and fumigated.
 The gas is allowed to stay inside for some time and later released.